-Capital outlays 884,391 Less: depreciation expense, net of deletions 1,344,241 (459,850) xes will not be collected for several months after the City of
+Capital outlays 800,403 Less: depreciation expense, net of deletions 1,449,066 (648,663)

 Because some taxes will not be collected for several months after the City of Greensburg's year-end, they are not considered as "available" revenues in the governmental funds.
 Deferred revenues related to taxes increased (decreased) by this amount during the year.